 4. R&D providers

 Another way to work with Ukrainian developers is to hire them with the help of R&D providers.
-Such companies have large IT recruitment departments and internal networks with hundreds of thousands of candidates.
-These candidates always stand out from the rest since they are already verified and pre-screened and, hence, are of higher quality.
-An R&D vendor typically handles the entire hiring process, but the final decision is still up to you.
+Such companies have large tech recruitment departments and internal networks with hundreds of thousands of candidates.
+At Alcor, we have a database of 253,000+ highly skilled, pre-vetted candidates, from which we select those who will create the perfect match for your team.
+Moreover, an R&D vendor typically handles the entire hiring process, but the final decision is still up to you.

-Since there is a reported shortage of IT specialists in the U.S. and other countries, companies strive to outsource/offshore tech services abroad.
-Ukraine is an attractive location for these purposes since it has a vast pool of professional programmers, a developed IT community, and lower wages/taxes.
+Since there is a reported shortage of tech specialists in the US and other countries, companies strive to outsource/offshore tech services abroad.
+Ukraine is an attractive location for these purposes since it has a vast pool of professional programmers, a developed tech community, and lower wages/taxes.

 Among the most popular hard skills of engineers in Ukraine are the high number of middle and senior developers (almost 70%) and experience in participating in both small and large tech projects.
 Over 50% of Ukrainian engineers work in the back-end, while others focus on web, front-end, mobile, desktop, and other spheres of engineering.
 The most common soft skills are effective communication, teamwork, adjustment to different time zones, cultural similarities with western counterparts, independence, and many others.